 The Ffennell’s had one daughter, Hazel, who was always interested in the world around her.
 She had a reputation for keeping unusual pets, among them a chameleon.
 In 1930 the Green & Blue Dragon were built, the names inspired by Hazel’s pet chameleon.
 These facilities were, and are still, used as classrooms.

-Hazel died in her 20’s and her parents continued to fund opportunities for disadvantaged children to come and visit and learn at Hill End in her memory.
+Hazel died as a young women and her parents continued to fund opportunities for disadvantaged children to come and visit and learn at Hill End in her memory.

-During the 1930s 300 children a day from London & Oxford visited Hill End Camp, which the centre was called until 1984.
-The number of children halved in the winter period due to the inclement weather conditions.
+During the 1930s up to 300 children a day from London & Oxford visited Hill End ‘Camp’.

-British Pathé has a short news piece on their website showing children at Hill End in 1939 enjoying the outdoors and swimming pool, which is still there!
+British Pathé has a short news piece on their website showing children at Hill End in 1939, enjoying the outdoors.

 Oxford & Cambridge University arranged a international Scout camp, for about 500 scouts from countries such as America, France, Canada, Czechoslovakia, Poland and Switzerland.